Skip to main content

 • An employee who is able to work in any capacity but has limitations should have his or her physician complete the Insurer Activity Prescription form (APF) and submit it according to the instructions on the bottom of the form.

-• Call MetLife at 1-877-8OFFWORK (1-877-863-3967) to report how much time he/she has missed from work for the initial medical appointment and also to report any subsequent time off work for follow-up treatment and recovery.
+• Call MetLife at 1-877-8OFFWORK (1-877-863-3967) to report how much time he/she has missed from work for the initial medical appointment and also to report any subsequent time off work for appointments.
+There is no need to contact MetLife about continuous leaves, Helmsman reports those to MetLife.
 The worker's compensation claim does not pay for hours missed from work for medical appointments approved under the claim, but PSE can compensate employees for this time without requiring them to use PTO.

 If employees need time off to recover: